Now accepting applications for the

 Please answer ONE of the following essay questions in 350 words or less:

-In 800 words or less, please answer the following: Why are you excited about commercial space and your current or future role in it, and why are you a strong candidate for this Fellowship?
+In 800 words or less, please answer the following: Why are you excited and passionate about commercial space and your current or future role in it, and why are you a strong candidate for this Fellowship?